utoo0703/Clap_Grow_Assignment/README.md

 This script lists all available spreadsheets accessible by the authorized client in the Google Sheets API.
 Run the script to see the list of available spreadsheets in the console.

+## Google Sheets API Authentication

+The Google Sheets API requires authentication to access Google Sheets data.
+This authentication is handled using service account credentials, which are stored in a JSON file provided by Google.

+To authenticate with the Google Sheets API in these scripts, you need to obtain a service account credentials JSON file from the Google Cloud Console and place it in the project directory with the name `credentials.json`.

+The `credentials.json` file contains information about the service account, including the private key, client email, and other authentication details.
+This file is securely used by the scripts to authorize access to Google Sheets data.

 ## Screenshots
 ![image](https://github.com/utoo0703/Clap_Grow_Assignment/assets/78578594/194e4e7f-0156-49dc-91a2-e0239b512c9c)